In 2022, the Centers for Disease Control and Prevention (CDC) recorded its second-highest number of gun-related deaths.

 Consider these alarming statistics from the Center’s report:

-• Each day of 2021, an average of 134 people died from gun violence — one death every 11 minutes.
+• Each day, an average of 132 people died from gun violence — one death every 11 minutes.

-• Once again, guns were the leading cause of death among children and teens in 2021, accounting for more deaths than COVID-19, car crashes or cancers.
+• Once again, in 2022, guns were the leading cause of death among children and teens (age 1–17), accounting for more deaths than car crashes, overdoses and cancer.

-• In 2021, white males, who account for less than 30% of the U.S. population, accounted for 70% of all firearm suicide deaths.
+• White males made up 30% of the U.S. population, but accounted for 70% of firearm suicide deaths.

 Scroll to Top